 Your faith and who you choose to be are one in the same.
 You cannot have one without the other.
 My faith is my lifestyle.
 Faith will always influence your lifestyle because it shapes what you do on a daily basis.
 It’s how you live, move and have your being.
 When you walk in communion with God, people will see your faith permeating every aspect of your lifestyle.

 Everyone has their vices.
 When your faith isn’t as strong as it should be, that trickles into your actions.
-By the lifestyle of a person, you see how they treat people, how they talk to others, what they eat, their demeanor, etc. All of this is effected by their faith.
+By the lifestyle of a person, you see how they treat people, how they talk to others, what they eat, their demeanor, etc. All of this is affected by their faith.

 I see faith as a gas tank.
 When it’s full, you’re able to thrive and blaze a whole new trail for your life.
 When it’s on empty, you don’t have enough substance to pull from.
 When it’s empty, you can easily falter.

-Describe how your journey with Christ began.
+How did your journey with Christ begin?

 I was exposed to Christ at a very young age.
 My grandfather is a pastor, my father is his assistant pastor, my mom is a missionary, and my relatives are highly involved in ministry.
 I grew up knowing who God was, who the Holy Spirit was, and who Christ was.
 I knew what it looked like to have the Holy Spirit dwelling in you, but my own personal relationship with Christ became much more personal when I went off to college and was on my own for the first time.

 Early on in my college career, I made choices that were not of God.
 I was a sinner; I knew I was a sinner.
 On Thursday nights, I lived in sin and no one knew of it besides me and God.
-But Thursdays were always followed by Sundays, when I would go to church and ask for repentance.
+But Thursdays were always followed by Sundays when I would go to church and ask for repentance.

 During my second year of college, I started to get to know Christ for myself.
 I began to understand what repentance and redemption meant, and even experienced it for myself.
 I began to experience the forgiveness and grace of God.
 My momma couldn’t do it for me anymore.
 Suddenly my faith in Christ became authentic; it became a part of who I am.
 I wasn’t going to lean on what I had heard growing up anymore.
-Finally I had truly become one with Christ.
+Finally, I had truly become one with Christ.